Responding to Allegations of Research Misconduct Policy

 • University officials.

-The University and RIO must take reasonable steps and precautions to ensure that the individuals responsible for carrying out any part of the Research Misconduct Proceeding have no unresolved real or apparent personal, professional, or financial conflicts of interest related to the Research Misconduct Proceeding.
+Additionally, the University and RIO will also take precautions to ensure that the individuals responsible for carrying out any part of the Research Misconduct Proceeding do not have any unresolved real or apparent personal, professional, or financial conflicts of interest related to the Research Misconduct Proceeding.

-During the Research Misconduct Proceeding, the RIO must check if public health or safety is at risk.
+During a Research Misconduct Proceeding, the RIO must assess whether public health or safety may be at risk.
 This responsibility includes:

-• Looking for signs of violations of civil or criminal law;
+• Identifying potential violations of civil or criminal law.

-• Maintaining the integrity of externally supported research; and
+• Preserving the integrity of externally supported research.

 • Protecting University resources, staff, students, and trainees.

-If the RIO determines public health or safety is at risk, the RIO must work with other University officials and relevant external sponsors to either act or suggest steps to prevent harm.
+If the RIO determines public health or safety is at risk, they must coordinate with the appropriate University officials and sponsors to take or recommend actions to prevent harm.

-Examples of such actions include, but are not limited to:
+Examples of actions include, but are not limited to:

-• Additional monitoring of the research process and the handling of external funds and equipment,
+• Increased monitoring of the research process and management of external funds and equipment.

-• Removing the Respondent from the research at issue,
+• Removing the Respondent from the research in question.

-• Additional review of research records and results, and/or
+• Conducting additional review of research records and results.

-The University considers any violation of this policy and related procedure to be a violation of the trust the University places in each member of the University community.
-The University will address any alleged violation using the steps outlined in the related Procedure for Responding to Allegations of Research Misconduct.
+Violation of this policy or its related procedures constitute a breach of the trust within the University community.
+Alleged violations will be addressed through the steps outlined in the Procedure for Responding to Allegations of Research Misconduct.

 Exceptions